-Drug-induced schizophrenia is a serious mental health condition that can develop when certain substances trigger lasting psychotic symptoms.
-While some people may experience only short-term effects, others are left managing a long-term mental disorder that closely resembles schizophrenia.
+Drug-induced schizophrenia is a serious mental health issue.
+It can happen when certain drugs cause long-lasting psychotic symptoms.
+Some people may only feel short-term effects.
+Others may have to deal with a long-term mental disorder like schizophrenia.

-If someone you know is showing signs of psychosis or has been diagnosed with induced schizophrenia, it’s essential to know the facts.
-Let’s explore how it develops, what symptoms to watch for, and how to find the proper support and treatment.
+If someone you know shows signs of psychosis or has induced schizophrenia, it’s important to know the facts.
+Let’s look at how it develops, what symptoms to watch for, and how to find the right support and treatment.

 Can Drugs Cause Schizophrenia?